Britain's May asks for Brexit delay until June 30

-LONDON (Reuters) - British Prime Minister Theresa May said on Wednesday she had written to European Council President Donald Tusk to ask for an extension to the Brexit negotiation period until June 30 and that she was preparing for a third vote on her deal.
+LONDON, March 20 (Reuters) - British Prime Minister Theresa May said on Wednesday she had written to European Council President Donald Tusk to ask for an extension to the Brexit engotiation period until June 30 and that she was preparing for a third vote on her deal.

 “As prime minister, I am not prepared to delay Brexit any further than the 30th of June,” May told a rowdy session of parliament.